apache/infrastructure-website/content/pages/crypto.md

 This page describes the process which should be continued until the Apache VP Legal Affairs approves an updated version.

+<h1>WARNING: this page is out of date: e.g. the ECCN matrix file has moved to Git and changed name</h1>

 <h4 id="updates">Notification of Updates to this Page<a class="headerlink" href="#updates" title="Permanent link">&para;</a></h4>

 Notices of updates to this page appear on the <a href="https://www.apache.org/foundation/mailinglists.html#foundation-legal" target="_blank">legal-discuss</a> mailing list.